Bookports/Bookports/doc/IDEAS.md

-# BookLib - ideas & notes
+# Bookports - ideas & notes

 ## Out of the box experience